 - Each group will present their project idea to the Doon the Dam group and other invited applicants.

 - Everyone will discuss the projects and there will be a collective decision making process.

-For more information and help to fill out the form, please come along to a drop-in information session on Tuesday 21st June (5.30pm to 7pm) at St Agatha’s, 160 Methil Brae, Methil, KY8 3LU.
+For more information and help to fill out the form, please come along to a drop-in information session on either Saturday 4th March (10am to 12pm) or Tuesday 7th March (5pm to 7pm) at St Agatha’s, 160 Methil Brae, Methil, KY8 3LU.